Tham Luang cave rescue: Rescue operation

-A number of news outlets reported on the role of coach Ekkaphon during the rescue.
-The coach had previously been a Buddhist monk, and had guided meditation for the children during the ordeal.
+A number of news outlets reported on the role of assistant coach Ekkaphon during the rescue.
+Previously a Buddhist monk, he had calmed the boys by guiding them in meditation during the ordeal.
 He also passed on a message in which he apologised for putting the children in danger.

 Recovery

-Thai authorities said the rescued boys were able to eat rice porridge, but more complex foods would be withheld for ten days.
-The Thai Health Ministry said the boys lost an average of 2 kg each, but were in "good condition".
-The boys were quarantined while health workers determined whether they had caught any infectious diseases, and they were expected to remain hospitalised for at least one week.
-Due to the prolonged stay in the damp cave environment, officials were worried about potential infections such as histoplasmosis or leptospirosis.
-Parents of the team members initially visited looking through a window, but if laboratory results proved negative, they would be allowed to visit in person while wearing a medical gown, face mask and hair cap.
+Thai authorities reported that the rescued boys were able to eat rice porridge, but more complex foods would be withheld for ten days.
+The Thai Health Ministry said the boys had lost an average of 2 kg each, but they were in "good condition".
+They were placed in quarantine while health workers determined whether they had caught any infectious diseases, and they were expected to remain hospitalised for at least one week.
+Because of the prolonged stay in a damp cave environment, officials were worried about potential infections such as histoplasmosis or leptospirosis.
+Parents of the team members initially visited their children by looking through a window, but as soon as laboratory results proved negative, they were allowed to visit in person while wearing a medical gown, face mask and hair cap.

-The boys wore sunglasses as a precaution while their eyes adjusted to daylight.
+The boys wore sunglasses as a precaution while their eyes adjusted to the daylight.
 Detailed tests of their eyes, nutrition, mental health and blood were carried out.
 A Health Ministry physician said all the boys showed an increase in white blood cells, so preventive antibiotic doses were given to the entire team.

 Responses

 Local

 Residents of Chiang Rai province volunteered to cook, clean for, and otherwise support the missing team's families and the rescue teams at the encampment by the cave mouth.
 Social media was used to draw attention to the rescue attempts.
 Classmates and teachers of the team spent time chanting and praying for the missing boys.
 Classmates of one of the boys made 1,000 paper cranes for him, while praying for his safe return.
 Local schools donated money to help the parents with living costs, as many of them stopped working in order to follow the rescue attempts.

 On 29 June, Prime Minister Prayut Chan-o-cha visited the search site and told the families of the boys not to give up hope.
-Following the death of Saman Kunan, King Maha Vajiralongkorn announced that he would sponsor his funeral.
+Following the death of Saman Kunan, King Vajiralongkorn announced that he would sponsor his funeral.

 After the rescue was completed, the boys' families, the rescue commander, military officials, and thousands of volunteers gathered at the cave entrance.
 The group gave thanks for the lives saved and asked forgiveness from the cave goddess "Jao Mae Tham" for the intrusion of pumps, ropes and people during the rescue.